Skip to content

 We apply data quality principles from ISO 8000 and ISO/IEC 25012 to our own measurement instrument:

-v1.0 evaluates structural readiness: are the signals, data, and protocols an AI agent needs present and correctly implemented?
+v1.0.1 (current) — Structural readiness.
+Evaluates whether the signals, data, and protocols an AI agent needs are present and correctly implemented.
 Think fire safety: the sprinklers are installed, the exits are marked, the alarms are wired.

-Behavioural testing is planned for v2: simulating an actual agent attempting to discover, evaluate, and transact.
+v2.0 (planned) — Behavioural testing.
+Simulating an actual agent attempting to discover, evaluate, and transact.
 That is the fire drill, testing whether the systems work under real conditions.
 Structural readiness comes first.
 Without the right signals in place, there is nothing to behaviourally test.

 The Agent Commerce Stack™ was built through three waves of research covering 23 investigative angles and over 150 sources.